-A native of New Jersey, Matthew Sparacio received is Ph.D. from Auburn University in 2018, where he studied under Kathryn H. Holland Braund.
-While a Ph.D. candidate, he received the Bert Hitchcock Graduate Award in Southern Studies for his research on the intersections of gender and violence along the Franco-Choctaw frontier in the mid-eighteenth century.
+Matthew Sparacio received his Ph.D. from Auburn University in 2018, where he studied under Kathryn H. Holland Braund.
+He received the Bert Hitchcock Graduate Award in Southern Studies for his research on the intersections of gender and violence along the Franco-Choctaw frontier in the mid-eighteenth century.
 This project was greatly aided by financial support from the Alabama Chapter of the National Society of the Colonial Dames of America, a generous grant from the Friends of the Alabama State Archives, and a prestigious Robert A. Middlekauff Fellowship from the Huntington Library in San Marino, California.
 While at Auburn he also served as a Graduate Coordinator for the Miller Writing Center.
-Upon completion of his degree, he remained at Auburn for one year as an Instructor of World History before arriving at Southeastern, where he teaches Native American, colonial American, and Trans-Mississippian history.
+Upon completion of his degree, he remained at Auburn for one year as an Instructor of World History before arriving at Southeastern, where he teaches Native American, early American, and Trans-Mississippian history.
 His major teaching and research areas are the histories of the Native and Colonial South before the American Revolution, the history of alcohol in early America, the history of emotions, and the history of disease and borderlands encounters.

 HIST 1513: Early US History in Four Lives

 HIST 3533: History of the American West

 HIST 3573: Native American History

 HIST 4543: US National and Imperialism, 1845-1919

 HIST 4560: Food and Freedom in the Americas